cgross/angular-notify/README.md

 * `scope` - Optional.
 A valid Angular scope object.
 The scope of the template will be created by calling `$new()` on this scope.
 * `position` - Optional.  `center`, `left` and `right` are the only acceptable values.
 * `container` - Optional.
 Element that contains each notification.
 Defaults to `document.body`.
+* `parentalPosition` - Optional.
+Boolean for whether or not the notification should be positioned absolutely from it container intead of CSS position:fixed.
+Requires the parent to have position:relative.

 This function will return an object with a `close()` method and a `message` property.